rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    *Bachet* rule ranked heatmap view on the performance records

 In :numref:`bachetHeatmapT` we may notice that action *a5*, with all grades above the third 7-tile (> 42.86%), appears convincingly first-ranked.
 Similarly, with six grades in the two lowest 7-tiled classes (< 28.57%), action *a2* appears last-ranked.
-Most significant in this ranking appear to be the *Benefit* criteria *b09*, *b04* , *b01* and *b08* with a correlation > +0.20, whereas *Costs* criterion *c03* appears somehow in contradiction (-0.11 ) with the proposed *Bachet* ranking.
+Most significant in this ranking appear to be the *Benefit* criteria *b09*, *b04* , *b01*, *c01* and *b08* with a correlation > +0.20, whereas *Costs* criteria *c03* and *b05* appear somehow in contradiction (< -0.20 ) with the proposed *Bachet* ranking.
 Action *a7*, with only three weak grades, is not first-ranked because of the fact that on all three *Costs* criteria and on the *Benefit* criterion *b08*, i.e on a majority (33/60) of criteria significance, action *a7* is positively outranked by actions *a6* and *a5*.
 Notice also the highly contrasted performance record of action *a1* with three grades in the highest 7-tile (> 85.71%) and four grades in the lowest 7-tile (<14.29%).
 A similar contrasted situation is given for action *a3* with 7 grades in the two top 7-tiles (>71.43%) and four grades in the two lowest 7-tiles (<28.57%).
 The mean marginal correlation over all 13 criteria is slightly positive (+0.10).
-The standard deviation of the marginal correlations is a bit high (+0.154) so that the ranking may lack a bit of fairness (-0.054).
+The standard deviation of the marginal correlations is a bit high (+0.198) so that the ranking may lack a bit of fairness (-0.096).

 Let us now consider a similar ranking rule, but working directly on the *bipolar-valued* outranking digraph.